-Also in 2013, he found a recording of the anonymous 911 phone call that came in after Tina’s remains surfaced.
-Mysteriously, it lay at the bottom of an unopened evidence box.
+In 2013, he located the recording of the anonymous 911 phone call that came in after Tina’s remains surfaced.
+Mysteriously, the recording was at the bottom of an unopened evidence box.
 Gamberg sent the tape to other law enforcement agencies for analysis and possible leads.

 They better batten down the hatches because we’re coming.
 We’re continuing with the investigation, and we’re doing interviews, and we have several persons of interest.

 The results of the analyses and tests are unknown.
-As to the person who gave John and Dana a ride home, Gamberg indicates that he identified a woman and has interviewed her.
+As far as the person who gave John and Dana a ride home, Gamberg indicates that he identified a woman and has interviewed her.
 (Metcalf: 2018).

-Gamberg and the owner of Keddie28.com (he goes by Dmac) believe that Sue Sharp and Marty Smartt were having an affair.
+Gamberg and the owner of Keddie28.com, who goes by the name DMAC, believe that Sue Sharp and Marty Smartt were having an affair.
 Gamberg thinks that at the same time, Sue was counseling Marilyn to leave Marty.
-Dmac does not agree.
-Nonetheless, some investigators believe that Marilyn was somehow complicit in the murders.
-Indeed, it’s possible that Marilyn learned about an affair between Marty and Sue.
+Dmac does not agree on this point.
+But, some investigators believe that Marilyn was somehow complicit in the murders.
+It seems possible that Marilyn learned about an affair between Marty and Sue.
 The statement from Marty’s letter, “What else do you want?,” sounds like Marty is asking, In addition to what you already asked for, what more do you want me to do?

 Marilyn moved out of Cabin 26 the day after the murders.
 Investigators claim that she was having her own affair at the time.
 She remarried and is still alive.

 Sue Sharp’s surviving children left California to live with an aunt.
-Unfortunately, they later went into foster care as their aunt already had several children, and she later decided she couldn’t handle more.
-Sheila spoke about the horrific incident in several interviews.
-She mentioned, however, that she doesn’t talk to her brothers about it to protect them.
-Relatives of the victims and the public anxiously await the day when investigators bring justice to the killings of Sue, Tina, and Dana.
+Unfortunately, they later went into foster care as their aunt already had several children and couldn’t handle more.
+Sheila has spoken about the horrific incident in several interviews.
+She mentioned, however, that she doesn’t talk to her brothers about it because she wants to protect them.
+Relatives of the victims and the public anxiously await the day when investigators bring justice to the killings of Sue, John, Tina, and Dana.